KiPA2022/kipa22/DUMMY_SUBMISSION/README.md

 We will pull your docker image and run it on our server, get your inference results and then evaluate them using 12 metrics (as same as the open test).

 This dummy submission shows how to build a docker image of a baseline model (DenseBiasNet).
-The `Dockerfile`, `predict.py` and `requirements.txt` are added to the directory, other files are copied from `../BASELINES/`.
+The `Dockerfile`, `predict.py` and `requirements.txt` are added to the directory, other files are all copied from `../BASELINES/`.
 To get familiar with docker, you can download this directory, and run the command `$ docker build -t dummy .` to get a dummy docker image.

 ## Testing environment

-* nVidia GeForce RTX 3090 (**your package should be compatible with CUDA capability of sm_86**)
+* nVidia GeForce RTX 3090 (**your packages should be compatible with CUDA capability of sm_86**)
 * CUDA 11.1
 * 24GB GPU memory